-ALFREDO’S JOURNEY: AN ARTIST’S STRUGGLE WITH CREATIVE BIPOLAR DISORDERS.
+ALFREDO’S JOURNEY: AN ARTIST’S CREATIVE LIFE WITH BIPOLAR DISORDERS.

 My book is finally out http://www.amazon.com/gp/product/1615992243